return42/sphkerneldoc/linux_src_doc/include/media/v4l2-device_h.rst

     unique device name, by default the driver name + bus ID

 notify
-    notify callback called by some sub-devices.
+    notify operation called by some sub-devices.

 ctrl_handler
     The control handler.
 May be \ ``NULL``\ .